- 28 regular full-time faculty

 - 3 visiting full-time faculty

-- 3 graduate students holding university fellowships for AY 2011-12
+- 1 graduate student holding university dissertation fellowships for 2014-2015

 The English faculty at Marquette University are actively engaged in research and publication as well as in teaching and service.
 Committed to the scholar-teacher model, the faculty believe that university teaching introduces students into the world of the scholar where knowledge is constructed and concepts of academic discourse are formulated, applied, and revised.
 To demonstrate their commitment to teaching, faculty regularly conduct courses at all levels, from introductory surveys through doctoral seminars.